Terminator 2: Judgment Day: Filming

-The planned three months of pre-production was reduced to meet the release schedule, leaving Cameron without the time he wanted to prepare all aspects before filming began.
+The planned three months of pre-production were reduced to meet the release schedule, leaving Cameron without the time he wanted to prepare all aspects before filming began.
 Over a week, he spent several hours each day choreographing vehicle scenes with toy cars and trucks, filming the results, and printing the footage for storyboard artists.
 There was no time to properly test practical effects before filming, so if effects did not work, the filmmakers had to work around them.
 Principal photography began on October 8–9, 1990, with a $60 million budget.
 (Note: Attributed to multiple references:) Scenes were filmed out of sequence to prioritize those requiring extensive visual effects.
 Schwarzenegger found this difficult because he was meant to convey subtle signs of the T-800's progressive humanity and was unsure what was fitting for each scene.
 Cinematographer Adam Greenberg, who also worked on The Terminator, described the greater scope of the sequel as the most daunting prospect.
 Where he had been able to shout instructions to his crew on the original film, he used one of 187 walkie-talkies to conduct efforts over an expansive area.

 The production was arduous, in part because of Cameron, who was known for his short temper and uncompromising "dictatorial" manner.
 The crew made T-shirts bearing the slogan "You can't scare me—I work for Jim Cameron".
 Schwarzenegger described him as a supportive but "demanding taskmaster" with a "fanaticism for physical and visual detail".
 Even so, by the 101st day of filming, Schwarzenegger and Hamilton were frustrated by the high number of takes Cameron performed, spending five days just on close-ups of Hamilton in the Dyson home.
 To stay on schedule, Cameron worked through Christmas and persuaded Schwarzenegger to cancel a visit to American troops in Saudi Arabia with U.S. President George H. W. Bush to film his scenes.